-For a detailed discussion of the Equality Act, you can check out the Falkirk Center’s explainer article.
+For a detailed discussion of the Equality Act, you can check out the Freedom Center’s explainer article.

 The Equality Act is a sexual orientation and gender identity (SOGI) law which makes sexual orientation and gender identity a protected class, preventing discrimination.
 The bill expands the definition of “public accommodations” in the Civil Rights Act of 1964 to include nearly every entity that provides goods, services, or programs.
 The bill also defines sex by a person’s gender identity rather than biological sex.